OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-12.md

 ## Judges 12:14

-He had forty sons and thirty grandsons who rode on seventy donkeys.
-He judged Israel for eight years.
+He had forty sons and thirty grandsons, who rode on seventy donkeys.
+Abdon served as a judge over Israel for eight years.

 ## Judges 12:15